Visa for Belgium

 Only after correctly submitted visa application via Visa on Web you will be automatically invited to make an appointment through the online appointment system of the FPS Foreign Affairs of Belgium.

 For the appointment you are expected to bring all original documents.
 In case the documents are issued by non-EU country, then the document must me also legalized by an apostille.
 In case the document is not in one of the Belgian national language (French, Dutch or German), then they need to be translated by a certified translator.
-Next to the original documents you also need to bring 2 sets of copies of each original document (incl.
-2x application forms completed in the Visa on Web and signed, copy of your passport and copy of your Czech Residency card), 2 pass photos as well as confirmation of the payment of the administrative fee (info about the administrative fee waivers here: https://dofi.ibz.be/sites/dvzoe/EN/Application-guides/Pages/Administrati... ).
+Next to the original documents you also need to bring 2 copies of each original document (incl.
+2x application forms completed in the Visa on Web and signed, 2x copies of relevant pages of your passport and 2x copies of your Czech Residency card), 2 pass photos as well as confirmation of the payment of the administrative fee (info about the administrative fee waivers here: https://dofi.ibz.be/sites/dvzoe/EN/Application-guides/Pages/Administrati...).

 Please note that incomplete visa files will not be accepted and new appointment would have to be made.